 South Arkansas Historical Foundation & the Newton House Museum

 The South Arkansas Historical Foundation is a 501-c-3 not-for-profit located in El Dorado, Arkansas.
-The Foundation’s principal property is the beautiful Newton House Museum.
+The Foundation's principal property is the beautiful Newton House Museum.
 Located on Jackson Street, this historic Greek Revival home has authentic décor that reflects its antebellum construction (circa 1849).
 As the only antebellum home open to the public in El Dorado, it offers a glimpse into the rich history of southern Arkansas.
+This museum is a great family attraction and one of the special places to visit while in El Dorado.

 The Foundation also hosts the annual Mayhaw Festival, free educational programs (September through May), and a Speakers Series co-sponsored by South Arkansas Community College.
 Membership is available through the Preservation Society support organization.